Patty Williams: 2015–2016, 2026

 Several months later, Paul is informed that Patty was found by police living on the street after Ian abandoned her.
 He consoles her and ultimately sends her back to Fairview, to which she is extremely reluctant as she is scared of Dr. Anderson.
 Meanwhile, Sharon, who had seemingly given birth to a son and was now home with Dylan, had large gaps in her memory of her time at Fairview as well as the night she supposedly gave birth, still being heavily drugged.
 Patty deduces that Sharon was in fact never pregnant and the child is actually that of Sharon's ex-husband Nick; Dr. Anderson had arranged for the boy to be stolen from Genoa City Memorial Hospital and have a nurse tell Nicholas and his wife Sage Warner that their son died.
 Dr. Anderson is then revealed to in fact be Sandra Allen, a woman who once suffered an injury at a party thrown by Nicholas at the Newman ranch when they were younger and she stole his child as revenge.
 Patty confronts Dr. Anderson, who laments that this is true while preparing to stab Patty with a syringe.
 Patty, however, ends up stabbing and killing Dr. Anderson with a letter opener in self-defense when she comes after her, but the incident ultimately sends her into a catatonic state and she is unable to reveal any of the information she knows to Paul, Sharon, Dylan, Nick or Sage.
 As a result, Patty is moved to a facility with higher security; Sharon later goes to visit her with questions about her time at Fairview when she was supposedly pregnant, during which Patty tells her she was never pregnant and it was all a ruse orchestrated by Dr. Anderson.
 Months later, during which Sharon continued to pass Nick and Sage's child off as her own, a more vibrant Patty begins contacting Sharon from the facility, threatening to reveal her secret to everyone.
 Sharon, however, manages to steal the cell phone Patty was using so that she would not be able to contact her or anyone else further, hoping that would put an end to the threats.
 However, Patty still manages to contact Nick and reveals the truth to him.
 Paul also visits his sister and presses her for details, during which she also reveals the truth to him.

+In 2026, Patty reappears to Jack, who is being held captive on a yacht.
+She reveals that she has undergone extensive therapy and medical treatment for her mental health issues and has been rehabilitated.
+Patty agrees to give Jack a tour of the yacht in exchange for a kiss.